 The ear is a muscle

-Participatory sound installation, work-in-progress
+Participatory sound installation, 2019

 For 'Kunst op de Koffie' festival taking place in Arnhem in November 2019 I am developing a number of sound experiences.
 Its title 'The ear is a muscle' is a paraphrase of Yvonne Rainer's title for a choreographic performance 'The mind is a muscle' (1966).
 This work positioned at the intersection of sound art, participatory installation and performance is a part of my 'Non-vertical listening' series of sonic projects.